Metro... In Dino: Plot

 As Akash moves to Bombay, Shruti returns to Delhi to rejoin her old news network, who welcome her back with open arms.
 Here she meets a cameraman who is a widower with a son and slowly develops feelings for him.
 Parth tells her that he believes one can do anything as long as they are not hurting anyone.
 Chumki once again meets up with Parth.
-Meanwhile, Kajol decides to teach Monty a lesson by inviting him to meet her in a hotel, through her fake tinder profile.
-When Monty comes to meet her in hotel she, with the help of her friend and wife of Monty's colleague, makes him wear a blindfold and disrobes him to embarrass him in public.
-Meanwhile, Parth starts to flirt with Chumki, in Delhi but Chumki makes it clear to him that he has no chance and she will marry Anand.
-Observing Shruti's lack of availability and her lying on calls, Akash shows up in Delhi where he sees Parth and Shruti together and misunderstands the situation and indulges in fight with Parth while Shruti calls out his own failures.
+Meanwhile, Kajol decides to teach Monty a lesson by inviting him to meet her in a hotel, through her fake Tinder profile.
+When Monty comes to meet her in the hotel, she, with the help of her friend and wife of Monty's colleague, makes him wear a blindfold and disrobes him to embarrass him in public.
+Meanwhile, Parth starts to flirt with Chumki in Delhi, but Chumki makes it clear to him that he has no chance and she will marry Anand.
+Observing Shruti's lack of availability and her lying on calls, Akash shows up in Delhi, where he sees Parth and Shruti together and misunderstands the situation and indulges in a fight with Parth while Shruti calls out his own failures.
 However, she decides to travel to Mumbai to be with him.
 When Parth questions this, she tells him how he will not understand about true love and relationships.

-Monty and Kajol start to live separately and Kajol has moved to her parent's house in Pune.
+Monty and Kajol start to live separately, and Kajol has moved to her parents' house in Pune.
 When Monty realizes his mistake and tries to win Kajol back, she plays hardball.
 Monty visits her to try to win her over when Kajol stuns everyone by revealing that she knew of her father Sanjeev's affair with her mother's sister Sheila.
-Then Shibani says to her that in marriages all have to adjust and compromise.
+Then Shibani tells her that in marriages all have to adjust and compromise.
 Sanjeev then apologizes to her, and he asks Monty to ask for forgiveness from Kajol.
 He tells them they have to fall in love again and also suggests they go on a holiday.
-Monty and Kajol go on trip to Goa.
-Kajol meets with a younger guy Aryan, whom she starts spending more time with to make Monty jealous.
-She starts to fall for him, but stops before crossing the line.
+Monty and Kajol go on a trip to Goa.
+Kajol meets with a younger guy, Aryan, whom she starts spending more time with to make Monty jealous.
+She starts to fall for him but stops before crossing the line.

-Sanjeev then follows Shibani to Kolkata where he sees Shibani with Parimal together and misunderstands everything, creating a ruckus.
-Meanwhile, in office in Delhi, Chumki faces regular harassment from her boss.
-Then Parth helps her get over her bottled up anger after which she slaps her boss and quits her job, despite Anand opposing it.
-Meanwhile, Rohan still tries to pursue Jhinuk as he secretly always loved her.
+Sanjeev then follows Shibani to Kolkata, where he sees Shibani with Parimal together and misunderstands everything, creating a ruckus.
+Meanwhile, in an office in Delhi, Chumki faces regular harassment from her boss.
+Then Parth helps her to overcome her bottled up anger after which she slaps her boss and quits her job, despite Anand opposing it.
+Meanwhile, Rohan still tries to pursue Jhinuk, as he secretly always loved her.
 Parth shows off his new side by deciding to marry someone he always knew.
 Chumki arrives after she suddenly realizes she actually loves him and not Anand.
-Same way Kajol also realizes that she still loves Monty.
+In the same way, Kajol also realizes that she still loves Monty.
 Meanwhile, after Parimal, with Shibani's help, intentionally hurts Jhinuk, she finally decides to move to London with Rohan.